DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 You only need to set up the system once.
 Once setup is complete simply follow the instructions in *Daily Use*.

-> **INFO**: We have setup some Amazon Machine Images (AMI), and will be hosting them through our AWS accounts.
+> **INFO**: We have setup some Amazon Machine Images (AMI), and will be hosting them through our AWS account.
 In order to interface with the machines you will have to use AWS Command Line Interface (CLI).

 To get AWS CLI working we need:
 * a Bash shell,